 Corn Starch Slurry

-If your Manwich is too thin, mix 1:1 ratios of corn starch and water.
-Stir into the boiling sauce until desired consistency is reached.
+If your Manwich is too thin, mix corn starch and water in 1:1 ratios.
+Stir into the boiling sauce until the desired consistency is reached.

 The amount of slurry you use will depend on the amount of sloppy joe sauce you have and the desired thickness.

 Start with 1 tablespoon of cornstarch and 1 tablespoon of water.

 Cream cheese is a great way to thicken your Manwich sauce but it will add a lot of calories.
 Start with a few tablespoons and continue adding it until you’ve reached your desired consistency.

 Final Recommendations From Cost-Effective Kitchen

 From one home cook to another, when I make sloppy joes for dinner, it isn’t because I am looking for a perfectly nutritionally balanced meal.
 I am looking for an easy-to-prepare classic comfort food my whole family enjoys.
 My focus is on getting my family’s bellies full while getting in and out of the kitchen as quickly as possible.

 When you’re deciding what to serve with sloppy joes, don’t stress!
 Just about all simple side dishes will work as long as they don’t have overpowering international flavors.

 And if you’re in a bind, just serve huge sloppy joes without any sides.
 As long as your family doesn’t go to bed hungry, don’t worry!